sri85/py2js/README.md

 py2js is a stringutil library for javascript.

-Javascript is a wonderful language , but unlike other scripting languages like python which have many useful string manipulation methods. py2js provides string util methods which can be easily used with javascript.
+Javascript is a wonderful language , but it does not provide string maniplutation methods unlike other scripting languages.

+py2js provides string util methods which can be easily used with javascript.